Learning Forwards and Backwards1

 Learning Forwards

 Before making the argument of learning backward, I need to address the question of how people pick up base knowledge.
 These are the minimum facts you need before going further in conceptual depth.
-Ideas such as Newton’s Laws and many other laws would fall under the category.
-This is good because humanity has generated a corpus of empirical facts.
-So, initial learning begins textbooks, readings, and onwards until you have enough facts in relation to each other that cognitive models are created on topics.2
+Ideas such as Newton’s Laws and many other “natural laws” would fall under the category.
+Initial learning begins with textbooks and readings and onwards until you have enough facts to create cognitive models.

 Learning Backwards